Royal Romance

 Royalty amplifies stakes.
 Every choice has national consequences, every relationship is public, every moment of vulnerability is a risk.
 The private tenderness between two people becomes radical when one of them is expected to belong to an entire country.

 This trope also offers wish fulfillment without apology.
-Being chosen by royalty is not just romantic validation but social elevation, access to a world most will never see.
+Being chosen by royalty is beyond romantic validation but social elevation, access to a world most will never see.
 The fantasy is not shallow.
 It is about being seen as worthy by someone the world already adores.

 Book recommendations